 Content governance is a system of organizing the entire content production process, from goals and objectives, project management processes, to all steps and tasks required to complete it.
-It covers everything from content creation to content management, to content routing.

 Table of Contents